-4 Credits.
-(Not Offered 2009/10)
+1 credit.
+Summer.
+(Not Offered 2010/11)

 Fine Arts 313.
-Topics in Twentieth-Century Architecture: Bryn Athyn Cathedral.
+Topics in Twentieth-Century Architecture: Bryn Athyn's National Historic Landmarks.

-Study of the conception of Bryn Athyn Cathedral and the architecture of the surrounding community within the context of architectural developments at the turn of the twentieth century.
+Study of the conception of Bryn Athyn Cathedral, Glencairn, Cairnwood, and Cairncrest within the context of architectural developments at the turn of the twentieth century.
 The course used resources in the Cathedral, John Pitcairn Archives, Glencairn, and the Raymond and Mildred Pitcairn archives, from which the students do original research on a topic of their choice.